Taralea

 Taralea is a genus of flowering plants in the family Fabaceae.
-It belongs to the subfamily Faboideae.
+It includes five species of trees and shrubs native to northern South America, ranging from Colombia and Peru to Venezuela, the Guianas, and northern and northeastern Brazil.
+Habitats include riverine and inundated tropical lowland rain forest, seasonally dry forest (sometimes on white sand), woodland, and marsh.
+One or two species are also found in montane forest and in open moist woodland and scrub on sandstone-derived soils.
+It belongs to subfamily Faboideae.

-Taralea can be distinguished from other members of the Dipterygeae by:
+Taralea can be distinguished from other members of tribe Dipterygeae by:

 a black and rugose petiolule; an elliptical, hairy ovary; a legume with elastic dehiscence; a circular, oval, compressed seed with a basal hilum; and an embryo that displays a cleft below the radical–hypocotyl axis and an inconspicuous plumule.